Migz19/Infinity/README.md

 #
 ### Usage Terms

-- You are allowed to use this code for personal projects.
+- You are not allowed to use this code for personal projects.
 - Commercial use and distribution are strictly prohibited.
 - For inquiries or permissions beyond these terms, please contact me at [Migz2304@gmail.com].